Quicr/new-qmsg/doc/api-ui.md

 ## GetChannels  (UI->Sec)

-Ask for all info on call channels in a team
+Ask for all info on all channels in a team

 Data:
 * int32: team